by Daniel N. Clark

 beginning for several of us with the Fall 1987 Lady of the Lake Dance Camp at

-Crawfish Pie, a Cajun band composed of Jon St. Hilaire
+later renamed Crawfish Pie, a Cajun band composed of Jon St. Hilaire on

-on accordion, Trudy on fiddle, Glenn Morrison on bass, Joe Corvino
+accordion, Trudy on fiddle, Glenn Morrison on bass, Joe Corvino on guitar, and

-The following year's camp featured swing dancing, which Barbara and I
+following year's camp featured swing dancing, which Barbara and I also started

-also started to teach on occasion to the tunes of Swing Shift, composed of Jon,
+to teach on occasion to the tunes of Swing Shift, composed of Jon, Trudy, and

 Contra Dance Classes.